 All people deserve compassion—it’s about our shared humanity.
 No matter where we were born, we are all human beings and we are all entitled to the same respect.
 We believe that our country’s approach to immigration should not tear families apart or deny people basic assistance.

 We value the shared prosperity that immigrants provide to our communities.
 We believe in a common sense, practical approach to immigration law, rather than the existing outdated U.S. immigration system.
 We are committed to serving our clients with integrity and provide a safe place to begin a path to their immigration legal goals.

-In 2016, ILC’s eleven attorneys worked on more than 2,700 cases for people from 47 countries—a 35% increase over 2015.
-More than 81% of our clients were from Mexico and Central America, 51% were children under the age of 18 and 27% of our clients were victims of domestic abuse or violent crimes.
+In 2017, ILC’s legal team worked on more than 3,400 cases for people from 47 countries.
+More than 73% of our clients were from Mexico and Central America, 58% were children under the age of 18.

 The foundation of our work is to provide immigration legal services in an inclusive and compassionate sense—welcoming and helping immigrants who are often scared and confused by the U.S. legal system, and who cannot afford legal assistance from the private bar.
 The ultimate goal of the Immigrant Legal Center is to empower immigrants to be full participants in the community by providing access to the justice system.